lmorchard/pebbling-club/README.md

 - random feature ideas
   - [ ] podcast rss feeds of bookmarked MP3s
+  - [ ] OPML feed of bookmarked RSS feeds
-  - [ ] easy webring building from link collections
+  - [ ] easy webring building from link collections - how to make it multiplayer?
   - [ ] live bookmarks - bookmark a site with an RSS feed, see updates, lighterweight than full RSS sifting UI
   - [ ] keyword searches - bookmark a URL with a keyword and a %s in query string to launch a search redirect
   - [ ] daily / weekly / monhtly newsletters?